galkremer1/chess/README.md

 A simple tool for generating a chess board and validate moves.

-* This tool does not have a game management system, therefor it does not check who's turn is it.
+* This tool does not have a game management system, therefore it does not check who's turn is it.
 Castling, pawn promotion, pawn two-square advance, chess mate and etc. are not supported (yet).